Trump goes on unhinged rant blaming Biden and ‘wokeness’ for USWNT’s World Cup loss

 “Beyond the World Cup title to Olympic medals, Megan is a champion for essential American truth that everyone is entitled to be treated with dignity and respect,” the president said at the award ceremony.

-Mr Trump’s latest angry diatribe involving Rapinoe was a marked difference to Mr Biden’s comments as he said the soccer team had made the US “proud”.
+Mr Trump’s latest angry diatribe involving Rapinoe was a marked difference from Mr Biden’s comments as he said the soccer team had made the US “proud”.

 “@USWNT, you’ve made your country proud,” he said in a post on Twitter.